Saeron/QrPass/readme.md

 primary key (id));
 ```

-The column feche is also update when a successfull log in is made, but is not used for nothing else for now.
+The column fecha is also update when a successfull log in is made, but is not used for nothing else for now.

 # Author